-The following guidelines are mandatory for students to remain in compliance with the dress code:
+The following guidelines are mandatory for nursing students to remain in compliance with the dress code:

-- In all cases, the student must be in compliance with the professional appearance policy of the clinical agency.
-No accommodation will be made to change the location of clinical experiences. - Students are expected to present themselves in a professional manner at all times while enrolled in the nursing program - A student may be removed from the clinical setting and jeopardize successful completion of the clinical course based on the inability to place the student in a clinical facility due to noncompliance with the facility policies. - Students are to wear the official nursing program uniform and college badge in all clinical settings and as requested by their college unless setting or agency requires other clinical attire. - Uniforms should fit so that when the student bends forward, the bottom hem of the top covers the pants' waistband in the back.
-Visible chest or buttock cleavage is not permitted. - Pant hems should be tailored so as to not drag on the floor when walking or standing. - Students may wear a plain white or black t-shirt under the uniform.
+- ❖ In all cases, the student must be in compliance with the professional appearance policy of the clinical agency.
+Location changes are not permitted. - Students are expected to present themselves in a professional manner at all times. - A student may be removed from the clinical setting and jeopardize successful completion of the clinical competencies based on the inability to place the student in a clinical facility due to noncompliance with guidelines and policies. - Students are to wear the official nursing program uniform and college badge in all clinical settings and as requested by their college unless setting or agency requires other clinical attire. - Uniforms should fit so that when the student bends forward, the bottom hem of the top covers the pants' waistband in the back.
+Visible cleavage (front or back) is not permitted. - A Pant hems should be tailored so as to not drag on the floor when walking or standing. - Students may wear a plain white or black t-shirt under the uniform.
 No other colors are permitted.
 The t-shirt may be sleeveless, short or long-sleeve.
-Turtlenecks are permitted. - The official student uniform jacket or a plain white lab coat may be worn over the uniform.
-Sweaters, hoodies, or similar apparel are not permitted in the clinical setting. - Picture ID badge must be worn at all times above the waist with the picture facing forward in the clinical agency.
-The ID badge should be worn on the upper shoulder area of the uniform. - White or black socks or neutral nylons should be worn with the uniform.
-Other colored socks are not permitted. - Uniform style shoes are to be white or black with low heels.
-No open toes, backless shoes or sandals.
-White or black clogs (no other colors are permitted) with a back strap are permitted.
-All shoes must have a non-porous top. - The uniform must be clean and wrinkle-free.
-Undergarments must be worn at all times and cannot be visible. - The only jewelry that may be worn with the uniform is a wedding ring, small, non-dangling earrings in ears/ear cartilage only, and a wristwatch.
-No other visible body piercing jewelry is allowed; however, if necessary, a small skin toned bandage is permitted to cover a visible piercing.
+Turtlenecks are permitted. - The official Caribbean Blue student uniform jacket may be worn over the Caribbean Blue uniform.
+Sweaters, hoodies, or similar apparel are not permitted in the clinical setting. - ❖ Picture ID badge must be worn at all times above the waist with the picture facing forward in the clinical agency.
+The ID badge should be worn on the upper shoulder area of the uniform. - ❖ Shoes must be clean, low-heeled, closed-toed, and have a non-porous top.
+No backless clogs/shoes are allowed.
+Colored shoes are permitted; however, no fluorescent or neon colors or patterns of any kind are allowed. - The uniform must be clean and wrinkle-free; undergarments must be worn and cannot be visible. - The only jewelry that may be worn with the uniform is a wedding ring, small, non-dangling earrings in ears/ear cartilage only, and a wristwatch.
+No other visible body piercing jewelry is allowed; however, a small skin toned bandage is permitted to cover a visible piercing.
 Necklaces must be kept under clothing and not visible.
 In some rotations, it may be advisable to not wear any jewelry.